How Much is LVT Flooring Installation?

 Underlay

 Underlay is essential to ensure your new flooring is installed correctly and doesn't shift or sink.
-Underlay is fairly cheap, and the price ranges depending on whether you want to pay more for higher quality underlay, or whether you're happy to fit your flooring with basic underlay.
+Underlay is fairly cheap, and while the price range varies based on quality, that doesn't always mean the most expensive is always the best underlay for LVT flooring.

-The only way to get an accurate price for this is to call local companies.
-Of course, if you have a car or van big enough, and the time to do so, you can take this old flooring to a recycling centre yourself for free.
+Of course, if you have big enough transport and the time to do so, you can potentially take the old flooring to a tip or recycling centre yourself at a fraction of the price (or for free!).

-The other alternative is to hire a skip, which comes at a cost of between £120-£240 depending on how long you need the skip for and what size you require.
+The other alternative is to hire a skip, which comes at a cost of between £120-£240, depending on what size you need and how long you wish to hire it.

-Hiring a skip gives you the option to dispose of any old flooring, the rubbish generated by the new flooring with things like boxes and packaging, and it also gives you the chance to dispose of anything else you need to.
+Hiring a skip gives also you the option to dispose of additional rubbish from the new flooring, such as boxes and packaging, and it also gives you the chance to dump anything else you may need to get rid of at the same time.

 Skirting Board Fitting